fschrofner/glassdoor/readme.md

 ###IntelliJ IDEA
 To start hacking and slashing on glassdoor yourself using the terrific [IntelliJ IDEA](https://www.jetbrains.com/idea/), you need to take further steps.
 First you should install the Scala plugin for IntelliJ.
-After that you can generate the project files needed by issuing `gradle idea` in the root directory.
+After that you can generate the project files needed by issuing `./gradlew idea` in the root directory.
 The next step is to import the project into IntelliJ, by selecting "File" > "Open".
 Just select the outermost folder (yeah you want all modules to be checked).
 It should load the project correctly; now to simplify development you should setup the run configuration.
 To do so, select "Edit Configurations" next to the run button.
 Add a new Gradle configuration, select the outermost glassdoor Gradle project and use the task "run" (without quotes).
 Give your configuration a name and click "OK".
 Then select your newly created configuration from the dropdown menu next to the run button.
 You should now be able to run and debug glassdoor using IntelliJ.

 ##Libraries
 Credit, where credit is due.
-Glassdoor makes extensive use of libraries, see the following list to find out which libraries where used.
+Glassdoor makes extensive use of libraries, see the following list to find out which libraries were used.

 [JLine2](https://github.com/jline/jline2) - [BSD](https://opensource.org/licenses/bsd-license)
 [Smali](https://github.com/JesusFreke/smali) - [Custom Licence](https://github.com/JesusFreke/smali/blob/master/NOTICE)